lecaoquochung/docker-centos-php/README.md

 ./docker.sh build
 ./docker.sh up
 ./docker.sh down
-./docker.sh latest
+./docker.sh latest // Pleae run pull request of master branch before run this command for latest version
 ```

 ## CONTRIBUTE
-- Please make PR to this repo
+- Any PR to this repo is welcome
 - Email me if you have any question lecaoquochung@gmail.com

 ## REFERENCE